sola-st/wasm-call-graphs/README.md

 # That’s a Tough Call: Studying the Challenges of Call Graph Construction for WebAssembly

-This repository contains the supplementary material for the paper "That’s a Tough Call: On Static Call Graph Construction for WebAssembly Binaries" (ISSTA'23).
+This repository contains supplementary material for the paper "That’s a Tough Call: On Static Call Graph Construction for WebAssembly Binaries" (ISSTA'23).

 ## Running via Docker